 The First Earth Day

-Among these politicians was Wisconsin Senator Gaylord Nelson.
-Nelson had witnessed the effects of the Santa Barbara oil spill and wanted to do something to prevent future horrors.
+In 1969, Wisconsin Senator Gaylord Nelson witnessed the effects of the Santa Barbara oil spill and wanted to do something to prevent future horrors.
 At the time, American schools were a hotbed for anti-war protests.
 He believed that if he could harness that same enthusiasm for the rising interest in air and water pollution, he could make environmental protection a part of the national political agenda.

-Events took place in many different cities.
+Different events took place in different cities.
 People met in the streets, parks, and auditoriums, holding massive rallies calling for environmental improvements.
 Groups fighting against oil spills, pesticides, freeways, and other causes quickly found they all shared common interests and could be more successful working together.

 Today, Earth Day is celebrated annually by more than two billion people, making it the largest secular observance on the planet.